Financial resources

 Provincial tuition waiver program

-Did you know some post-secondary institutions offer application waiver codes to eligible students?
-If you’re a youth from care, Indigenous learner, or in need of financial assistance, you may be eligible for having the tuition and mandatory fees charged by your institution could be waived so that you do not have to pay.
+If you’re a current or former youth in care studying full- or part-time at the undergraduate level, you may be eligible for having the tuition and mandatory fees charged by your institution could be waived so that you do not have to pay.

 Find more information here.